Pomax/socketless/README.md

 This function creates a web+socket server.
 If the `https` argument is set to `true`, this will create an HTTPS server, otherwise an HTTP server will be stood up.
 This function returns a reference to the server, which will either be a Node.js [Http.Server](https://nodejs.org/api/http.html#http_class_http_server) or a Node.js [Https.Server](https://nodejs.org/api/https.html#https_class_https_server), both of which inherit from the Node.js [net.Server](https://nodejs.org/api/net.html#net_class_net_server) class.

-In order to start the server, use the standard Node.js server listen pattern (either using an explicit port, or 0 to automatically pick whatever open port is available):
+In order to start the server, use the standard Node.js server listen pattern (either using an explicit port, or 0 to automatically pick whiever open port is available):

 ```javascript
 server.listen(0, () => {